Activity-dependent neuromodulation and calcium homeostasis cooperate to produce robust and modulable neuronal function: Discussion

 However, the success of this interaction critically depends on a point in the conductance space where both controllers converge.
 This point represents a neural activity pattern that supports neuromodulated firing while maintaining homeostatic calcium levels.
-As shown in Fig.~\ref{fig:fig4}, this intersection of the strong bursting isocline (the target of controlled neuromodulation) and the target calcium level (the goal of homeostatic control) represents the convergence point.
-When such a point is absent—\textit{e.g}., during sodium channel blockade (Fig.~\ref{fig:fig5})—neither neuromodulated activity nor calcium homeostasis is sustained.
-This may lead to pathological compensations, where one controller prioritizes calcium regulation at the cost of abandoning the desired firing pattern \citep{starmer1991proarrhythmic, grant1984antiarrhythmic, anger2001medicinal}.
-Furthermore, discontinuities in the neuromodulated firing pattern may lead to transient pathological behaviors.
+As shown in Fig~\ref{fig:fig4}, it corresponds to the intersection of the strong bursting isocline (the target of controlled neuromodulation) and the homeostatic calcium setpoint.
+When no such intersection exists --- \textit{e.g.}, under sodium channel blockade (Fig~\ref{fig:fig5}D) --- neither neuromodulated activity nor calcium homeostasis can be sustained.
+This may lead to pathological compensations, where one controller prioritizes calcium regulation at the expense of the target firing pattern \cite{starmer1991proarrhythmic, grant1984antiarrhythmic, anger2001medicinal}.
+Additionally, discontinuities in neuromodulated firing patterns may induce transient pathological behaviors.
+Moreover, the mere existence of such an intersection point does not guarantee that a neuron will reach it.
+For instance, to compensate for the loss of KCa channels (Fig~\ref{fig:fig5}C), a different neuromodulation target was required, corresponding to a different neuromodulator concentration.
+This means that, even when the intersection point exists, the neuron may require a specific neuromodulator concentration (or cocktail of neuromodulators) to partially or fully restore its function.

-Maximizing convergence between these control mechanisms requires increasing the likelihood of both an intersection and a continuous path in conductance space.
-We hypothesize that this can be achieved by maximizing neuronal degeneracy \citep{whitacre2010degeneracy, rathour2019degeneracy, whitacre2010degeneracy2, prinz2017degeneracy, goaillard2021ion}.
+Maximizing convergence between these control mechanisms requires increasing the probability of both an intersection and a continuous path in conductance space.
+We hypothesize that this can be achieved by maximizing neuronal degeneracy \cite{whitacre2010degeneracy, rathour2019degeneracy, whitacre2010degeneracy2, prinz2017degeneracy, goaillard2021ion}.
 Higher degeneracy increases the likelihood that the functional and dynamical role of one ion channel can be compensated by others, thereby preserving both the path and the intersection.
-This underscores the essential role of degeneracy in enabling robust neural functions that can be modulated.
+This highlights the crucial role of degeneracy in enabling robust, neuromodulated neural function.

+To further demonstrate the generality of the proposed framework, we applied it to a midbrain dopaminergic neuron model adapted from~\cite{qian2014mathematical}.
+As in the STG model, a transition from tonic spiking (pacemaking) to strong bursting was induced by modulating N-type and L-type calcium conductances ($\bar{g}_\mathrm{CaN}$ and $\bar{g}_\mathrm{CaL}$) through controlled neuromodulation.
+Calcium-homeostatic compensation continuously regulated calcium levels, ensuring a reliable and robust outcome despite initial conductance degeneracy within the neuronal population (see Supporting Information, S1 Appendix, for details).